Patient education: Ringworm (including athlete's foot and jock itch) (Beyond the Basics)

-Tinea pedis causes the skin on the feet — often between the toes — to become itchy, red, cracked, tender, and scaly (picture 2A-B).
+Tinea pedis causes the skin on the feet – often between the toes – to become itchy, red, cracked, tender, and scaly (picture 2A-B).
 Sometimes it also causes blisters to form.
-People who have tinea pedis often also have the infection on their hands, under their nails, or on their groin.
+People who have tinea pedis often also have the infection on the palms of their hands, in their nails, or on their groin.

 Unlike tinea capitis, tinea pedis responds to most topical antifungal treatments, many of which are available without a prescription.
 The cream/gel/lotion/powder is usually applied once or twice daily for four weeks (table 1).
 In severe or long-lasting cases, your healthcare provider may suggest an oral antifungal drug (which is available only by prescription).

-To improve comfort and reduce the chances of repeat infection, it is a good idea to use antifungal foot powders, both on the feet and in the shoes, and to wear open shoes, at least while the feet heal.
+To improve comfort and reduce the chances of repeat infection, it is a good idea to use antifungal foot powders, both on the feet and in the shoes, and to wear open shoes when feasible, at least while the feet heal.